 Just remember to pack some bear spray when you are visiting, it is not a very popular trail so you have higher chance of encountering wildlife.

 Day 3 of our YNP itinerary focuses on the West Thumb, Yellowstone Lake and the Canyon Village.
 If you are staying in the park, staying in the Grant Village is ideal.
 If you are staying outside the YNP, West Yellowstone is the closest to these attractions.

 Situated next to Yellowstone Lake, the West Thumb Geyser Basin is one of the most photogenic places to visit in Yellowstone.
 Unlike the Midway Geyser Basin (where GPS is) and the Upper Geyser Basin (where Old Faithful is), the West Thumb Geyer Basin is much quieter.

-This is especially true if you are visiting West Thum Geyser Basin early in the morning.
-With the morning glow over the lake as the background, the geothermal features there look even more spectacular.
+This is especially true if you are visiting West Thumb Geyser Basin early in the morning.
+With the morning glow over Lake Yellowstone as the background, the geothermal attractions there look even more spectacular.

 The Abyss Pool is probably the bluest hot spring in all of Yellowstone.
 It is situated next to Yellowstone Lake so you can see both the blue of the lake and the blue of the hot spring at the same time.
 Its color is simply surreal.

 The Fishing Cone is one of the funniest features in the park.
 It earned its iconic name from the fishermen that used to catch a fish from the lake, put it inside the Fishing Cone and cook it using the geyser’s water.
 Nowadays, the geyser no longer erupts and fishing or cooking anything inside the geyser is strictly prohibited.